-A DEFIANT DUDE is the documentary tale of an unlikely David and a corporate Goliath.
-It’s the story of a t-shirt artist, Bo Muller-Moore, who defies Chick-fil-A when they lay claim to his art and website over a charge of trademark infringement.
+A DEFIANT DUDE is the documentary tale of a t-shirt artist, Bo Muller-Moore, who defies Chick-fil-A when they lay claim to his art and website over a charge of trademark infringement.

-Bo’s story leads to the discovery of others — scores of individuals, artists and small businesses across the country — challenged by large corporations over claims of intellectual property infringement.
+Bo’s story leads to the discovery of others — scores of individuals, artists and small businesses across the country — challenged by corporate claims of trademark infringement.

 Scholars from Stanford, Notre Dame, Georgetown and others add their voices to a film that questions whether intellectual property law is being misused to stifle competition and limit free speech.